dip-proto/fastly.js/fastly-vcl/vcl-functions/miscellaneous_functions.md

 ## goto

 Jumps to a specific label in the current subroutine.
+Only forward jumps are allowed: the label must appear after the goto statement, so loops cannot be built with goto.

 ### Syntax